Cray-HPE/docs-csm/upgrade/1.2/Stage_2.md

 # Stage 2 - Kubernetes Upgrade from 1.19.9 to 1.20.13

-> NOTE: During the CSM-0.9 install the LiveCD containing the initial install files for this system should have been unmounted from the master node when rebooting into the Kubernetes cluster.
-The scripts run in this section will also attempt to unmount/eject it if found to ensure the USB stick does not get erased.

 ## Stage 2.1

 1. Run `ncn-upgrade-master-nodes.sh` for `ncn-m002`.
 Follow output of the script carefully.
 The script will pause for manual interaction.